Thank you for your response

 When you invest in a scheme for a specific period, it is a good idea to track your investment performance regularly.
 It is more important and relevant for market-driven investment vehicles like mutual funds as compared to fixed income schemes like fixed deposits and PPFs.
 Various qualitative and quantitative performance metrics can gauge the performance of an investment.
 Return on Investment or ROI is one such way.
 We have covered the following in this article:

-Every investment has one or more purpose.
-Most of us invest so that we get something back in addition to what we invested – to earn some kind of a benefit or return.
-So, one can gauge the efficiency of an investment by checking the potential returns.
-This way, you can easily make a decision on whether to invest or not.
+Every investment has its purpose.
+Most of us invest in return for something in addition to the amount we spent.
+One can gauge the efficiency of investment by checking the potential gains.
+This will help you in deciding whether to invest or not in a particular avenue.
 You can also check the ROI history to understand the performance trend of the scheme.

-The performance of the scheme is good if it delivers the promised returns or more.
-Return on investment or ROI, for this reason, is significant for fixed-income investments like PPF or FD as well as equity-based investment tools like equity funds.
-ROI, therefore, is a comparison metric and help you understand the return factor of an investment and optimize your financial portfolio accordingly.
+The performance of the scheme is considered excellent if it delivers the promised returns or more.
+Return on investment or ROI, for this reason, is significant for both fixed-income investments such as PPF or FD and equity-based investment tools like equity funds.
+ROI, therefore, is a comparison metric which can help you understand the return factor of investment and optimise your financial portfolio accordingly.

 |Globally understood: The formula is used across the world.
 It is simple enough to interpret and explain it to people.||ROI doesn’t take inflation into consideration: It also doesn’t count additional costs like processing fee, stamp duty etc.|

 |Versatile: ROI formula has many applications like understanding profitability of a scheme and doing a comparative analysis among others.||ROI results are easy to manipulate: So results can change from investor to investor.
 Use the same inputs to get an exact value.|